mxgmn/WaveFunctionCollapse/README.md

 * [Marian Kleineberg](https://github.com/marian42) created a [city generator](https://marian42.itch.io/wfc) based on the tiled model for Procjam 2018.
 * Sol Bekic [programmed](https://github.com/s-ol/gpWFC) the tiled model that runs on GPU using PyOpenCL.
 Instead of keeping a queue of nodes to propagate from, it propagates from every node on the grid in parallel.
 * Wouter van Oortmerssen [implemented](https://github.com/aardappel/lobster/commit/703f67472bfd80c26bb626e1d5c22ec91047da98) the tiled model in a single C++ function, with a structure similar to a priority queue for faster observation.

-## How to build
-WFC is a console application that depends only on the standard library.
-Build instructions from the community for various platforms can be found in the [relevant issue](https://github.com/mxgmn/WaveFunctionCollapse/issues/3).
-Casey Marshall made a [pull request](https://github.com/mxgmn/WaveFunctionCollapse/pull/18) that makes using the program with the command line more convenient and includes snap packaging.

 ## Credits
 Some samples are taken from the games Ultima IV and [Dungeon Crawl](https://github.com/crawl/crawl).
 Circles tileset is taken from [Mario Klingemann](https://twitter.com/quasimondo/status/778196128957403136).
 Idea of generating integrated circuits was suggested to me by [Moonasaur](https://twitter.com/Moonasaur/status/759890746350731264) and their style was taken from Zachtronics' [Ruckingenur II](http://www.zachtronics.com/ruckingenur-ii/).
 Cat overlapping sample is taken from the Nyan Cat video, Qud sample was made by [Brian Bucklew](https://github.com/unormal), Magic Office + Spirals samples - by rid5x, Colored City + Link + Link 2 + Mazelike + Red Dot + Smile City overlapping samples - by Arvi Teikari.
 Summer tileset was made by Hermann Hillmann.
 Voxel models were rendered in [MagicaVoxel](http://ephtracy.github.io/).